MARTINA-MOUSA/people-counter-system/README.md

 3. Upload a video file
 4. Click "🚀 بدء المعالجة" (Start Processing)
 5. View results, statistics, and download files directly in the browser

+**For Streamlit Cloud:**
+The `streamlit_app.py` file automatically starts both backend and frontend in the same process.

 ### Option 2: Command Line Interface (CLI) 💻